From NDC-10 to GTIN-14: What You Need to Know

 1. Start from the rightmost digit of the 13-digit base and move left

-2. Multiply digits in odd positions by 3 and digits in even positions by 1
+2. Multiply digits in odd positions (from right) by 3 and digits in even positions by 1

 3. Add the resulting values